Introduction to Canvas

 Step 2 - Name Your Course

-The Enrollment Term is the school year in which you'll be teaching this course.
-Do not use the "Default Term" as the enrollment term for your course.
+- Do NOT use "Default Term" as the enrollment term for your course.

 Step 3 - Enroll Yourself

-Canvas won't let you import content into a course until you add a teacher (you!) to the course.
+Canvas will not allow you to import content into a course until you add a teacher (you!) to the course.

 Add a Teacher (You) to the Course